NFL's opening day: Reaction to Colin Kaepernick's anthem protest

 Outside of the nation's sporting arenas, a Navy sailor posted a video of herself sitting during the national anthem at a Florida military base last week.
 She could face punishment after her post went viral.

-Kaepernick himself continued his protest, which originated ahead of a preseason game against the Green Bay Packers when his team met the San Diego Chargers in pre-season in a subsequent preseason game, kneeling alongside Reid.
+Kaepernick himself continued his protest, kneeling alongside Reid.
 He had previously sat out the anthem ahead of other preseason games, but during those occasions had not dressed.

 The quarterback's protest has evolved from remaining seated during the anthem to taking a knee in out of respect for the military.

 He has vowed to continue to kneel during the anthem in the pre-game ceremonies of his team's clashes this season.
-The 49ers host the LA Rams Monday.
+The 49ers host the Los Angeles Rams on Monday.